 Revision v.
 1.1 2002-02-06 Revised by: hb

-A few fixes, some additions and many touch-ups from the original.
+A few fixes, some additions and m any touch-ups from the original.

 Revision v.
 1.0 2001-11-07 Revised by: hb

 Initial Release.

 This document is a an overview of the basic steps required to secure a Linux installation from intrusion.
 It is intended to be an introduction.
+This is a Red Hat specific version of this document.